This article appeared originally in The Nation.

 That’s just a start.
 In the coming years, the struggle needs to be expanded exponentially.
 It won’t be good enough for other union activists simply to cheer on workers at Amazon, Starbucks, and elsewhere, showing up at rallies and donating to solidarity funds.
 They must enter the battle themselves, too, prepared to use their collective labor, consumer, and social power to demand that Amazon workers get justice.
 The disruptive strategies that Amazon workers are honing through practical experience need to be expanded greatly, both within the company and beyond.
 That will take all unions, not just those at Amazon.

 Does that sound ambitious?
 It certainly is.
 But if the labor slogan “An injury to one is an injury to all” still has real meaning, then the entire labor movement must be mobilized into the epic economic and political struggle needed to turn the Amazon asteroid away from smashing all of us.

 About the Author

-Jonathan Rosenblum is the author of Beyond $15: Immigrant Workers, Faith Activists, and the Revival of the Labor Movement (Beacon Press, 2017) and a member of the National Writers Union.
-He works as a community organizer for Seattle City Council member Kshama Sawant.
+Jonathan Rosenblum is a union and community organizer based in Seattle.
+He is the author of Beyond $15: Immigrant Workers, Faith Activists, and the Revival of the Labor Movement and a member of the National Writers Union.